 Irregular periods – Infrequent, irregular or prolonged menstrual cycles are the most common sign of PCOS.
 For example, you might have fewer than nine periods a year, more than 35 days between periods, abnormally heavy periods, or periods lasting more than 7 days.

 Excess androgen – High levels of the male hormone may result in excess facial and body hair (hirsutism), acne and male-pattern baldness.

 Polycystic ovaries – Over time, ovaries can enlarge and develop many follicles that surround the eggs due to disruption of ovulation and can result in infertility.

-Please see Dr. Fleming if you have irregular menstrual periods, if you’re experiencing infertility or if you experience worsening hirsutism, acne and male-pattern baldness.
-There is hope as Dr. Fleming has many medical treatment options available for these symptoms.
-Once your PCOS is treated, she can also provide laser treatment for active acne as well as acne scars.
+Please contact us if you have irregular menstrual periods, if you’re experiencing infertility or if you experience worsening hirsutism, acne and male-pattern baldness.
+There is hope as there are many medical treatment options available for PCOS symptoms.
+Once your PCOS is treated, we can also provide laser treatment for active acne as well as acne scars.

 PCOS signs and symptoms are typically more severe if you’re obese.
-Please feel free to call us for a visit with our nutritionist, Temi Correll, who specializes in optimizing your nutrition as it relates to PCOS, and Dr. Sandra Fleming for your medical management.
+Please feel free to call us for a nutrition consultation as we also specialize in optimizing your nutrition as it relates to PCOS.

-Conveniently located at Playhouse Square at the corner of Forest Street and Washington Street in Wellesley, MA.
+Conveniently located at Playhouse Square at the corner of Forest Street and Washington Street in Wellesley, MA minutes from Boston, MA.